SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 ### Onion architecture

-The [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) was proposed by Jeffrey Palermo in 2008 to produce more maintainable applications by emphasizing the separation of concerns throughout a system.
-Similar to [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) it forces the externalization of infrastructure, the use of interfaces for behaviour contracts and describing dependencies that only "flow" in one direction, toward the centre and the Domain Model.
-In the Onion architecture the edges of the onion are where the most change is likely to happen and is where the UI, Tests and Infrastructure is found.
+[Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) was proposed by Jeffrey Palermo in 2008 to produce more maintainable applications by emphasising the separation of concerns throughout a system.
+Similar to [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), it forces the externalisation of infrastructure, the use of interfaces for behaviour contracts and describing dependencies that only "flow" in one direction: toward the centre and the Domain Model.
+In onion architecture, the edges of the onion are where the most change is likely to happen and is where the UI, tests and infrastructure is found.

-Onion Architecture is in contrast to a layered architecture where layers are coupled to the one below them and potentially to various infrastructure concerns.
+Onion architecture is in contrast to a layered architecture where layers are coupled to the one below them and potentially to various infrastructure concerns.

-Core Concepts:
+#### Core concepts

-* It emphasizes the use of interfaces for behaviour contracts, and it forces the externalisation of infrastructure
+* It emphasises the use of interfaces for behaviour contracts, and forces the externalisation of infrastructure.
-* Helps to decouple system dependencies by stating that all code can depend on layers more central, but code cannot depend on layers further out from the core
+* It helps to decouple system dependencies by stating that all code can depend on layers more central, but code cannot depend on layers further out from the core.
-* The first layer around the Domain Model is typically where we would find interfaces that provide object saving and retrieving behaviour, called repository interfaces
+* The first layer around the Domain Model is typically where we would find interfaces that provide object saving and retrieving behaviour, called repository interfaces.
-* Object saving behaviour is *not* in the application core, only the interface is in the application core
+* Object saving behaviour is *not* in the application core.
+Only the interface is in the application core.
-* On the edges we see UI, Infrastructure, and Tests
+* On the edges we see UI, infrastructure, and tests.

-Limitations:
+#### Limitations

 * It is appropriate for long-lived business applications as well as applications with complex behaviour
 * Relies heavily on the Dependency Inversion principle